neooriginal/WorldEndArchive/README.md

 2. **Reader Component** (`Standalone Application`)
    - Provides search and retrieval functionality
-   - Works completely offline without server components
+   - Works completely offline
-   - Can be used with any web browser
+   - Can be used with any web pc using python
    - Located in the `/standalone` folder

-This separation ensures that the knowledge archiving process can run on a powerful server, while the knowledge retrieval can be performed on any device with a browser, even in offline scenarios.
+This separation ensures that the knowledge archiving process can run on a powerful server, while the knowledge retrieval can be performed on any device with python, even in offline scenarios.

 ## 🚀 Installation